Envirometrix/PredictiveSoilMapping/docs/index.md

 ## Editors {-}

 [Tom Hengl](http://envirometrix.net/staff) is a Senior Researchers / technical director at Envirometrix Ltd.
-He has more than 20 years of experience as an environmental modeller, data scientist and spatial analyst.
+He has more than 20 years of experience as an environmental modeler, data scientist and spatial analyst.
-Tom is a passionate advocate for, and supporter of, open data, reproducable science and career development for young scientists.
-He has desiged and implemented the global [SoilGrids](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169748) dataset, partially in response to other well known open data projects such as OpenStreetMap, GBIF, GlobalForestWatch and global climate mapping projects.
+Tom is a passionate advocate for, and supporter of, open data, reproducible science and career development for young scientists.
+He has designed and implemented the global [SoilGrids](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169748) dataset, partially in response to other well known open data projects such as OpenStreetMap, GBIF, GlobalForestWatch and global climate mapping projects.
 He has been teaching predictive soil mapping at Wageningen University / ISRIC within the “Hands-on-GSIF” block courses.
 Video tutorials of the soil mapping with R can also be